 As robots grow, teams split work across many Part Studios and pull geometry between them with Derived features and in-context edits.
 Done carelessly, this is where models silently go wrong.

 Symptom: an in-context part stops updating when the master changes.
 In-context geometry is captured against a specific assembly context.
 If you edit the source after that context was created, the dependent part keeps using the old snapshot.
-Fix: update the context (right-click the in-context feature) or, better, migrate to a derive-from-version workflow so the dependency is explicit.
+Fix: update the context — right-click the part in the Assembly and choose Update context, or in the Part Studio open the three-dot menu on the Assembly contexts list and choose Update context — or, better, migrate to a derive-from-version workflow so the dependency is explicit.

 Symptom: a Derived part shows an out-of-date or broken reference after the source edits.
 Derive grabs specific entities; rename or delete the source face/sketch and the derive loses them.
 Fix: re-edit the Derived feature and re-select, or derive whole parts/sketches (more stable than deriving individual faces).